BeagleLab/beagle/README.md

 When you have edited `main.js` or any dependency of it, run:

-`browserify -t brfs main.js > bundle.js`
+`gulp`.

+Let us know what else you'd need to do here, I suspect there is more.

 This will ensure that everything is compiled into bundle.js.
 You may need to run `npm install browserify -g` first.
-Go to the Chrome Extensions page, and refresh it.
+After it states `default done`, go to the Chrome Extensions page, and refresh it.
 Refresh the page your .pdf or browser is loaded on before clicking the Beagle icon, as well.
 Everything should be all set.

-If you don't like running `browserify` every time you want to change something, I don't blame you.
-Run this, instead:

-`watchify -t brfs main.js -o bundle.js -v`

-All of your edits will be automagically bundled for you.
+On changes, all of your edits will be automagically bundled for you.
 Just refresh the extension and the page you're testing on.